KP Snacks

 1948

-Biscuit maker, Meredith & Drew, becomes one of the first UK companies to start making potato crisps, with a new factory in Ashby
+Biscuit maker, Meredith & Drew, becomes one of the first UK companies to start making potato crisps, with a new factory in Ashby.

-In the same year, Kenyon, Son & Craven (KP) was acquired by Simon Heller of Leeds.
+Also in 1948, Kenyon, Son & Craven (KP) was acquired by Simon Heller of Leeds.
 The firm began to produce roasted and salted hazelnuts in Rotherham.

 1953